ChristopherMurray194/Assignment_02/README.md

 # Assignment_02
 ####Team members: Christopher Murray

+#Prerequisites

+- GNU Autotools
+- OpenGL 3.0
+- C++11 compiler
+- Boost
+- GLEW
+- SDL2
+- GLM
+- GL
+- SOIL

+On Fedora 20 or later the libraries can all be installed by using the command (as root):

+> $ yum install boost-* glew-devel SDL2_* glm-devel SOIL-devel SOIL.x86_64 GL

+#Prerequisites for build commands
+To be able to use the 'autoreconf -i' command you must have GNU autotools installed.
+To install use the command (as root):

+> $ yum install autoconf automake

+Libtool will also need to be installed:

+> $ yum install libtool

+To install the gcc C++11 compiler support use the command (as root):

+> $ yum install gcc-c++.x86_64

+#Building
+After cloning the source code, change to the directory where the source code is and enter the following commands:

+> $ autoreconf -i
+> $ ./configure
+> $ make

+#Running
+To build the program enter the command:

+> $ ./assignment

 ####Aim
 The aim of this project is to learn how to apply textures and lighting to a 3D scene.
 This will consist of rendering a 3D scene of the Earth rotating realistically with the Moon in orbit around it.
 At the very least the Earth and Moon will